Soundwave (Transformers): Transformers: Prime

-Soundwave is well aware of Starscream's treachery against Megatron, and on several occasions saved Megatron from his treacherous lieutenant.
+Soundwave is well aware of Starscream's treachery against Megatron, and on several occasions saves Megatron from his treacherous lieutenant.
 In "Masters & Students", Soundwave sent Laserbeak to make sure that Starscream retrieved the incapacitated Megatron from the Space Bridge wreckage while he witnesses Optimus' battle with Skyquake.
-In "Sick Mind" when Starscream and Knock Out conspire to euthanize the comatose Megatron, Soundwave at first appears to consider agreeing with the two, but points out the cord of Bumblebee's cortical psychic patch Bumblebee is hooked up to, and orders Megatron be put back online so that he will not have fallen by an Autobot's hand.
+In "Sick Mind", when Starscream and Knock Out conspire to euthanize the comatose Megatron, Soundwave at first appears to consider agreeing with the two, but points out the cord of Bumblebee's cortical psychic patch the Autobot is hooked up to, and orders Megatron to be put back online so that he will not have fallen by an Autobot's hand.

-In "Rock Bottom" Megatron reveals he is aware of Starscream's ongoing treachery due to Soundwave having constant surveillance on the traitor and relaying his attempts of usurping him.
+In "Rock Bottom", Megatron reveals that he is aware of Starscream's ongoing treachery due to Soundwave having constant surveillance on the traitor and relaying his attempts of usurping him.

 In "One Shall Rise" Pt.
 3, Airachnid is placed in temporary command of the Decepticons when Megatron leaves to aid Optimus in defeating Unicron.
-In an attempt to secure her power for good, and to escape Unicron's wrath, Airachnid suggests that the Decepticons leave Megatron to continue their efforts on another world.
-Soundwave, being eternally loyal to Megatron, vetoed her orders and displayed unexpected combat skills to secure the ship for when Megatron returned.
+In an attempt to secure her power for good, and to escape Unicron's wrath, Airachnid suggests that the Decepticons leaves Megatron to continue their efforts on another world.
+Soundwave, out of respect for Megatron, vetoed her orders and displayed unexpected combat skills to secure the ship for when Megatron returned.
 It is implied that, although Megatron is made aware of Airachnid's attempted grab for power, he does not punish her until Soundwave reminds him of her treachery in the season 2 episode "Crossfire".

 In "Orion Pax" Pt.
 1, Megatron orders Soundwave to remove Arcee from the ship after she broke in to try to rescue Optimus Prime.
 Soundwave manages to open a ground bridge to bridge her off, right before Orion saw her.

 In "Triage", Soundwave hunts for an ancient Cybertronian relic.
-Having lost his minion Laserbeak, he continues the search on his own, fighting Wheeljack to claim the relic, the Resonance Blaster and defeat Wheeljack before he reclaims Laserbeak.
-He returns to the Nemesis with Megatron's prize, and is highly praised for it by Megatron, putting Knock Out and Dreadwing to shame who lost their relics to Arcee, Bumblebee and Starscream.
+Having lost his minion Laserbeak, he continues the search on his own, fighting Wheeljack to claim the relic, the Resonance Blaster, and defeat Wheeljack before he reclaims Laserbeak.
+He returns to the Nemesis with Megatron's prize, and is highly praised for it by Megatron, putting Knock Out and Dreadwing, who lost their relics to Arcee, Bumblebee and Starscream, to shame.
+However, unknown to the Decepticons, Ratchet, with the help of Raf had planted a virus into Laserbeak which was engineered to pass from Laserbeak to Soundwave and then directly into the Nemesis' mainframe.
+The virus successfully transmitted the contents of the entire Iacon database to the Autobots, giving them a major advantage in the war against the Decepticons.